How to digitally sign a PDF with a JavaScript PDF viewer UI library

 The integration between GemBox.PdfViewer and the web service is built-in.
 All you need to do is to deploy the backend web service using the provided Docker image or a Terraform template, and specify the URL of the running container in the GemBox.PdfViewer configuration.

-Configuring the web service
+Configuring the signing service using Docker

 The GemBox.PdfViewer digital signing web service is provided as a Docker image on Docker Hub which makes deploying and running the web service very simple.